as-celegen/upstash_dataset/README.md

 ### VectorDataset

 This dataset class is used to fetch data from a vector database.
 Each vector in the database is considered as a sample.
-Since the IDs of vectors are not sequential, you need to specify an ID mapping function.
+Since the IDs of vectors are not sequential, you need to specify an index to ID mapping function.

 ```python
 from upstash_dataset import VectorDataset